Abizern/hblog/content/posts/2009-09-21-nscoder-night-london.markdown

 for an evening of coding in a social setting.

 So, in the spirit of "If you build it, they will come" I'm going to try and get this started.
-So, this Tuesday, September 22, from about 7, let's get together at the [Bunch of Grapes](http://bunchofgrapesborough.com) pub just behind London Bridge Station [map](http://maps.google.co.uk/maps?source=s_q&hl=en&geocode=&q=bunch+of+grapes+borough&sll=51.50722,-0.089006&sspn=0.006357,0.016973&ie=UTF8&radius=0.36&split=1&filter=0&rq=1&ev=zi&ll=51.507454,-0.088019&spn=0.006691,0.016973&z=16&iwloc=A&iwd=1&cid=16443485918241557592&dtab=2).
+This Tuesday, September 22, from about 7, let's get together at the [Bunch of Grapes](http://bunchofgrapesborough.com) pub just behind London Bridge Station [map](http://maps.google.co.uk/maps?source=s_q&hl=en&geocode=&q=bunch+of+grapes+borough&sll=51.50722,-0.089006&sspn=0.006357,0.016973&ie=UTF8&radius=0.36&split=1&filter=0&rq=1&ev=zi&ll=51.507454,-0.088019&spn=0.006691,0.016973&z=16&iwloc=A&iwd=1&cid=16443485918241557592&dtab=2).
 Bring